2025 Summer Travels: Visit the Moose

 Temple Beth Shalom with Uriah Rose preparing to start Shabbat Services

-After Joan arrived at the Moose, we had the opportunity to attend another service at the Temple, a Saturday-m sporning service also member-led and as nice as the first one.
+After Joan arrived at the Moose, we had the opportunity to attend another service at Temple Beth Shalom, a Saturday-morning service also member-led and as nice as the first one.
 The new part-time Rabbi will be starting next month.
 Members of the congregation invited us to join them for lunch at Olive Garden, and we were delighted to go along.
 Such wonderful people!

 Taking Ellie to lunch

-One of our favorite activities at the Moose was launching Ellie, Stu’s 16′ motor boat, and taking a beautiful ride on the Chain of Lakes, through the series of connecting canals, to one of the restaurants on the water.
+One of our favorite activities at the Moose was launching Ellie, Stu’s 16′ Bayliner motor boat, and taking a beautiful ride on the Chain of Lakes, through the series of connecting canals, to one of several restaurants on the water.

 Launching Ellie at the Moose